Jzukas125/Obsidian-Notes/CyberSecruity/Web Dev/PHP Tutorial.md

 }
 ```

-Putting the default block at the end is not suggested
+Putting the default block at any other place than the end is not suggested such as in the beginning or in the middle